-Few differences were found between T1D vs. healthy control adolescents’ in cognitive function, may be related to the lack of reference to their glycemic control and/or age of disease onset.
+Few differences were found between adolescents with T1D and healthy control adolescents in cognitive function, perhaps related to the lack of reference to their glycemic control and/or age of disease onset.

-The lack of disparities in sleep quality between T1D and control group may be explained by the fact that the differences are more pronounced in sleep stages; however, all adolescents experienced significant sleep pattern changes (like short sleep duration, and late sleep onset).
-Thus, all participants were sleep deprivation, feelings of fatigue, and lower quality of life.
+The lack of disparities in sleep quality between the T1D group and the control group may be explained by the fact that the differences are more pronounced in sleep stages; however, all the adolescents experienced significant sleep-pattern changes (such as short sleep duration and late sleep onset).
+Thus, all participants experienced sleep deprivation, feelings of fatigue, and lower quality of life.